WeienLi/Full-Scale-Movie-Recommendation-System/README.md

 ## Running flask_API

 The recommender API can be run inside a Docker container.
-Utility scripts (`start.sh`, `stop.sh`) can help you easily manage the server.
+A utility script (`docker.sh`) can help you easily manage the server.

 #### Prerequisites

 Docker must be installed on the machine ([Download Docker](https://docs.docker.com/get-docker/)).
-(Linux/MacOS) Make the utility scripts executable:
+(Linux/MacOS) Make the utility script executable:

 ```
-chmod +x start.sh
-chmod +x stop.sh
+chmod +x docker.sh
 ```

 #### Starting the server